 How the Light Shines In

-Fellow classmates Sarah Winch, Riley Harper and myself volunteered to design and typeset Melbourne author Tom Valent's new book, 'How the Light Shines Through'.
+We were asked to design Melbourne author Tom Valenta's new book, 'How the Light Shines Through'.

-The book celebrates 40 years of TaskForce Community Agency and their contribution to helping those with drug and alcohol problems.
+The book looks back on 40 years of TaskForce Community Agency and their contribution to helping those with drug and alcohol problems.

 The book was launched at TaskForce’s 40th Anniversary Celebrations in March 2013.

 Identity & Packaging